ruff1ezzz/cse15l-lab-reports/lab-report-3-week-6.md

 ## 6) Copy Whole Directories with scp -r

-In the end of this lab, I learned how to copy whole directories into the ieng6 remote server.
+Before, we only learned how to copy single file using `scp` command by typing: `$ scp *text-file* cs15lsp22ajc@ieng6.ucsd.edu`.
+But in the end of this lab, I learned how to copy whole directories into the ieng6 remote server.

 ![scpr](imagesLabReport3/scp1.png)